-Operating expenses ("statutory basis") were \$6,372 million, an increase of \$274 million or 4% on the prior comparative period.
-The key drivers of this movement were:
+Underlying operating expenses were \$6,372 million, an increase of \$361 million or 6% on the prior comparative period.

-Staff expenses increased by \$251 million or 7% to \$3,970 million, mainly driven by wage inflation, increased full-time equivalent staff (FTE) due to insourcing, investment in frontline resources and two additional working days in the half, partly offset by productivity initiatives and higher capitalisation.
+Staff expenses increased by \$251 million or 7% to \$3,970 million, mainly driven by wage inflation, increased full-time equivalent staff (FTE) due to insourcing, investment in frontline resources and two additional working days, partly offset by productivity initiatives and higher capitalisation.
 The average number of FTE increased by 91 from 49,216 to 49,307.